Session 7: The Seventy Sevens of Daniel

 1. The grammar of verse 26 describes what happens after the sixty-ninth week and before the seventieth week, implying a temporal gap between the sixty-ninth and seventieth weeks.

-2. Within this interval is both the cutting off of Messiah and the destruction of the city and sanctuary.
+2. Within this interval we find both the cutting off of Messiah and the destruction of the city and sanctuary—events which are themselves separated by nearly four decades (33-70 A.D.).

 3. Intervals in the fulfillment of prophecies are a common Old Testament phenomenon.
 Each of the following sets of verses span over 1900 years (include references to both the 1st and 2nd coming of Christ): Isa.
 9:6-7; Isa.
 61:1-2 (cf. Luke 4:17-19 where Jesus reads only the 1st coming portion); Mal.
 3:1-2; Mat.
 3:11-12